7 new additions in Africa: our latest stays in the continent

 Raised wooden walkways loop through the rocks, linking each chalet to the main lodge.
 Here you’ll find an airy dining lounge and bar area opening onto a split-level deck with 360-degree views.
 You can take a refreshing dip in the natural pool and gather around the fire pit to share sundowners.
 This is an excellent spot for stargazing, with very little light affecting the darkness of the night sky.

-In addition to wildlife such as zebra and springbok roaming nearby, this area is littered with ancient rock art painted by San Bushmen thousands of years ago.
+In addition to wildlife such as zebra and springbok roaming nearby, this area is littered with ancient rock art painted by San People thousands of years ago.
 You can visit some of the best sites with a guide.
 Horse riding, cycling, hiking and photographic tours are also offered, while the diverse birdlife around the inselberg makes for excellent birdwatching.

 Philippa's specialist tip: At sunset, head to the Rock Arch in the main Spitzkoppe area.
 Standing under the arch, you can get some excellent photographs as the light changes the rock from sandy yellow to rusty orange.